vitthalsawant/Code-AI/README.md

 The combination of Gemini AI with Streamlit creates a powerful, interactive coding assistant that can help users learn and understand code better while maintaining context across interactions.

-## 📄 License
-This project is open source and available under the MIT License. ❤️

 ## 👥 Contributing
 Contributions are welcome and greatly appreciated!
 If you're interested in improving this project, here's how you can help: